bitovi/github-actions-docker-publish/README.md

 ## Example 2

 Here we check the code out since we make a change before the build / publish step.
-We also show how to get the image and tag for later use.
+We also show how to get the image and tag for later use in the same job.

 ```yaml
   steps: